John Hughes: Personal life

-In 1970, the then-20-year old Hughes married Nancy Ludwig, whom he had met in high school.
-Together they had two children: John Hughes III (b.
-1976) and James Hughes (b.
-1979).
-They were together until his death in 2009.
-Nancy Hughes died on September 15, 2019.
-P. J. O'Rourke wrote that:
+In 1970, at the age of 20, Hughes married his high school girlfriend Nancy Ludwig.
+They had two sons and remained together until his death in 2009; she died a decade later at the age of 68 on September 15, 2019.

+On politics, Hughes's friend P. J. O'Rourke wrote:

-I have no idea how, or if, John voted ...
+I have no idea how, or if, John voted [...]
 John and I never bothered to talk much about our politics.
-What we did talk about was the 20th century's dominant scrambled egghead bien pensant buttinski parlor pinko righty-tighty lefty-loosey nutfudge notion that middle-class American culture was junk, that middle-class Americans were passive dimbulbs, that America itself was a flop and that America's suburbs were a living hell almost beyond the power of John Cheever's words to describe ...
-We were becoming conservatives—in the most conservational sense.
-There were things that others before us had achieved and these were worth conserving ...
-Family was the most conservative thing about John.
+What we did talk about was the 20th century's dominant scrambled egghead bien pensant buttinski parlor pinko righty-tighty lefty-loosey nutfudge notion that middle-class American culture was junk, that middle-class Americans were passive dimbulbs, that America itself was a flop and that America's suburbs were a living hell almost beyond the power of John Cheever's words to describe [...] we were becoming conservatives—in the most conservational sense.
+There were things that others before us had achieved and these were worth conserving [...] family was the most conservative thing about John.
 Walking across the family room in your stocking feet and stepping on a Lego (ouch!) was the fundamental building block of society.

-Later life

-In 1994, Hughes retired from the public eye and moved back to the Chicago area.
-The following year, Hughes and Ricardo Mestres, both of whom had production deals with Walt Disney Pictures, formed the short-lived joint venture production studio Great Oaks Entertainment.
-Hughes worked in Chicago, while Mestres was based in Los Angeles.
-The company produced the films Jack, 101 Dalmatians, and Flubber, but Hughes and Mestres ended their collaboration in 1997.
-The 1998 film Reach the Rock, which was produced as part of the collaboration between Hughes and Mestres, was subsequently credited as "a Gramercy Pictures release of a John Hughes and Ricardo Mestres production".

-In later years, Hughes rarely gave interviews, except for a few in 1999 promoting the Reach the Rock soundtrack.
-The album was compiled by Hughes' son, John Hughes III, and released on his son's Chicago-based record label Hefty Records.
-He also recorded an audio commentary for the 1999 DVD release of Ferris Bueller's Day Off.